Our fellowship program strives to grow surgical leaders through our multidisciplinary care of cancer patients.

-The clinical training throughout the year is divided into one-month rotations on our liver and pancreas teams as well as a month on transplant and 3 months of research.
-Fellows are responsible for preoperative and postoperative patient care for both benign and malignant diseases and they will perform surgical procedures under the direction of an attending surgeon.
-The fellow will also participate in the multi-disciplinary clinics, patient rounds, lectures, seminars, journal clubs, and research conferences.
+Clinical training throughout the year is divided into one-month rotations on our liver and pancreas teams, as well as a month on transplant and three months of research.
+Fellows are responsible for preoperative and postoperative patient care for both benign and malignant diseases, and they will perform surgical procedures under the direction of an attending surgeon.
+The fellow will also participate in the multidisciplinary clinics, patient rounds, lectures, seminars, journal clubs, and research conferences.
 The fellow will also be responsible for helping to supervise and teach residents and medical students.

 Research interests will be discussed with the fellow prior to the beginning of the fellowship with the hope that the fellow will be prepared to begin their research project soon after they start the program.
 It is expected that the fellow will complete at least one research project and submit it for publication during the program.

-The candidate must have passed all of the USMLE examinations and hold a valid ECFMG certificate.
-Selected candidates must qualify for, and obtain, a training license to practice medicine from the Colorado Department of Regulatory Agencies, in accordance with its requirements.
+In addition, the selected candidate must qualify for, and obtain, a training license to practice medicine from the Colorado Department of Regulatory Agencies, in accordance with its requirements.

 Applications must include the following items:

 Fellowship Application Form, which will require the following information/documents:

 Completed applications should be returned by October 31, 2021.
 Selected candidates are encouraged to come to Colorado to interview; however, Skype interviews are also offered if travel is not possible.

 Director of Education